Izza11/GLSL-Editor-Processing/README.md

       - Press the "Play" button inside the "Ant" tab.

     After successful compilation you should see "Shader Editor" in the Tools dropdown inside the PDE.

+    6. Go to the Sketchbook folder in your computer(by default inside Documents) and locate the ShaderEditor folder inside tools.
+Create     a new folder 'app' and place the packaged Shdr folder (see end of ##### Packaging instructions for Shdr) inside release-builds inside 'app'.
+Your final path should look like this:

+         ...\Processing\tools\ShaderEditor\app\win32\Shdr.exe

     #### Using command line: